Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: acceptphoto, Shutterstock

 Another dog that was originally bred for fighting was the Japanese Tosa.
 The difference in this breed is that dog fighting is still legal in its home country, Japan.
-Although fights are illegal in some major cities, it has not been made illegal at a national level.
+Although fights are illegal in some major cities, they have not been made illegal at a national level.
 Most of the fighting dogs that are bred in the country are of the Tosa breed.
-The dogs, which take part in dog fighting that is said to be similar to Sumo, are large and very strong.
+The dogs that take part in dog fighting, which is said to be similar to Sumo, are large and very strong.

 3. Dogo Argentinos